kjenki12/kjenki12.github.io/README.md

 ## Kristina Jenkins GitHub

-This site acts as my personal blog that showcases my GitHub Repository.
-The repository contains minor code _snippets_ for various functions.
+This site acts as my online portfolio that showcases my web and graphic design skills.

+Links on my repository contain minor code _snippets_ for various functions found throughout the website.

 Functions Include:

 - Email validation
-- Bootstrap Templates
+- Responsive Bootstrap Templates
 - Web Page Navigation

+and more....